diku-dk/futhark-website/blog/2021-08-05-half-precision-floats.md

 ## How

-Half-precision floats are standardised in IEEE 754-2008, but they are *not* a universally supported a type in common programming languages.
+Half-precision floats are standardised in IEEE 754-2008, but they are *not* a universally supported type in common programming languages.
 In particular, ISO C does not support them.
 Other languages have unusual restrictions where `half` is supported as a "storage type" (meaning you can put them in memory), but you need to convert them to